-- i.
-Technology Innovation grants: Upon implementation of the grant activities, an institution may request up to 80 percent of the grant funds.
+Upon implementation of the grant activities, an institution may request up to 80 percent of the grant funds.
 The remaining 20 percent of the awarded funds may be requested from Board Finance and Administration staff upon submission and approval of all completed Board final reports.
-Funds must be expended within the award period.
-A postsecondary educational institution must act as the fiscal agent for the grant funding. - ii.
-Internship grants: Upon completion of the internship activities, a postsecondary institution acting as the fiscal agent for the funds may request the awarded funds from Board Finance and Administration staff upon submission and approval of all completed Board final reports.
-Funds must be expended within the award period.
+Funds must be expended within the fiscal year in which the grant was awarded.
+A postsecondary educational institution must act as the fiscal agent for the grant funding.